MISSOULA – Colorful costumes and music marched down Higgins on Saturday to commemorate the beginning of the 41st International Wildlife Film Festival.

 “The hardest thing about having Dusty follow us was when things went wrong.
 As sometimes happened.
 You know you never want people with the media to be out in the field with you when things go wrong," Johnson added.
 Which you have to see the film, there’s a clip in the film net you can see one of our worst field days on display in the documentary.”

-The International Wildlife Film Festival is at the Roxy Theater where films will be shown from 12 p.m. until 8 p.m. through April 22.
+The International Wildlife Film Festival runs at the Roxy Theater with the films running from 12 p.m. until 8 p.m. through April 22.
 Click here to view a full schedule of events.